compie-technologies/mongo-orm/README.md

 * `insertMany(docs, options)`
 * `aggregate(query, options)`

-The `exec()` method performs the requested query and returns a [Cursor](https://docs.mongodb.com/manual/reference/glossary/#term-cursor) to the documents that match the query criteria.
+The `exec()` method performs the requested query and returns an object or a [Cursor](https://docs.mongodb.com/manual/reference/glossary/#term-cursor) to the documents that match the query criteria.
 When the `find()` method “returns documents”, the method is actually returning a `Cursor` to the documents.

 Example of performing `find()` query using `exec()`: